sramorosi/MAKE3-Arm/OpenSCAD-code/README.md

 # OpenSCAD code for MAKE3-Arm
-This folder contains the OpenSCAD documents that define the MAKE3-Arm and Input Arm
+This folder contains the OpenSCAD documents that define the MAKE3-Arm and Controllers.

-Use these documents to create the .stl (STL or stereolithography or Standard Triangle Language) files for 3d printing.
+Use these documents to create the .stl (STL or stereolithography or Standard Triangle Language) files for 3D printing.

 For more information on how to make .stl files see [making STL models from OpenSCAD](#making-stl-models-from-openscad)